 Anyone can do it!
-Parents, teachers and pupils can all organise events to raise awareness and money for child amputees.
-We find it particularly exciting when pupils and young students decide to help the children in our projects.
+Students, teachers and parents can all organise events to raise awareness and money for child amputees.
+We find it particularly exciting when students decide to help the children in our projects.

 How do I get started?